dektlong/dekt-devx-demo/README.md

 - deploy dekt4pets-frontend  ```./api-grid.sh frontend```
   - show in api portal how the frontend routes are added in real time
 - deploy a production  gateway with ingress access ```./api-grid.sh dekt4pets```
+  - show in api-portal a new item dekt4pets
+  - highlight the separation between routes and gateway runtime
 - Note! these apps are not using tap supply chain

 ## Cleanup